tumagonx/nwjs_docs_old/Getting-Started-with-nw.js.md

 ## Run and Package Apps

-Now, we can write simple node-webkit apps.
+Now, we can write simple nw.js apps.
 Next is to learn how to run and package them.

 **Run the App**